ibericode/mailchimp-for-wordpress/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Requires PHP: 5.2.4

-MailChimp for WordPress, the absolute best.
-Subscribe your WordPress site visitors to your MailChimp lists, with ease.
+MailChimp for WordPress, the #1 MailChimp plugin.

 == Description ==

 #### MailChimp for WordPress

-*Adding sign-up methods for your MailChimp lists to your WordPress site should be easy.
+*Allowing your visitors to subscribe to your newsletter should be easy.
 With this plugin, it finally is.*

-MailChimp for WordPress helps you add more subscribers to your MailChimp lists using various methods.
-You can create good looking opt-in forms or integrate with any other form on your site, like your comment, contact or checkout form.
+This plugin helps you grow your MailChimp lists and write better newsletters through various methods.
+You can create good looking opt-in forms or integrate with any existing form on your site, like your comment, contact or checkout form.

 [youtube https://www.youtube.com/watch?v=fZCYPnFybqU]

-#### Some of the MailChimp for WordPress features
+#### Some (but not all) features

 - Connect with your MailChimp account in seconds.